sandeeppanda92/aib-data/md/staking-delegators.md

 Delegators share the revenue of their validators, but they also share the risks.
 In terms of revenue, validators and delegators differ in that validators can apply a commission on the revenue that goes to their delegator before it is distributed.
 This commission is known to delegators beforehand and can only change according to predefined constraints (see section below).
 In terms of risk, delegators' Atoms can be slashed if their validator misbehaves.
 For more, see Risks section.

-To become delegators, Atom holders need to send a "Bond transaction" from their Cosmos Wallet where they specify how many Atoms they want to bond and to which validator.
-A list of validator candidates will be displayed in the Cosmos Wallet.
+To become delegators, Atom holders need to send a "Bond transaction" from [Cosmos Voyager](/voyager) where they specify how many Atoms they want to bond and to which validator.
+A list of validator candidates will be displayed in Cosmos Voyager.
 Later, if a delegator wants to unbond part or all of its stake, it needs to send an "Unbond transaction".
 From there, the delegator will have to wait 3 weeks to retrieve its Atoms.

 ## Choosing a validator

-In order to choose their validators, delegators have access to a range of information directly in the Cosmos Wallet.
+In order to choose their validators, delegators have access to a range of information directly in Cosmos Voyager.

 * Validator's name: Name that was chosen by the validator candidate when it declared candidacy.
 * Validator's description: Description that was provided by the validator candidate when it declared candidacy.